Legulysse/gugu-engine/Docs/Commands.md

 Set the engine loop speed multiplier at [multiplier] (default speed is 1, minimum is 0).

 ### > pause
-Pauses the engine loop (can be stacked on top of a modified speed).
+Pause the engine loop (can be stacked on top of a modified speed).

 ### > time [int:value]
-Injects [value] milliseconds into the engine loop (can only be used when the engine loop is paused).
+Inject [value] milliseconds into the engine loop (can only be used when the engine loop is paused).

+### > imgui
+Toggle ImGui rendering and execution.